Dove Cameron Shares A Sultry Photo Showing Her Posing In Lacy See-Through Top

 “Stunning Dove,” wrote another.

-As Seventeen reported, Cameron revealed to fans this week that she and Doherty and split back in October, keeping their breakup quiet at first.
+As Seventeen reported, Cameron revealed to fans this week that she and Doherty and split in October.

 “Hi all, we know there have been some rumors and confusion lately about the status of our relationship and we wanted to set the record straight.
 In October, Thomas and I decided to part ways.
 The decision was incredibly difficult, but we still have love for each other and will remain friends.
 Thank you for allowing us our privacy in this time,” she shared in an Instagram story.